trivago/gollum/docs/examples/producer.rst

 .. code-block:: go

   func (prod *MyProducer) flush() {
-    // Wait for messages to be written, flush any bashes or whatever prod.WorkerDone()
+    // Flush any internal structures and/or wait for messages to be written prod.WorkerDone()
   }